 The SDAB only meets when an appeal is received.
 Dates, times and locations of meetings will be advertised on this page and in the Rocky Mountain Outlook with a minimum of 5 days notice.
 Meetings are held in public, however the SDAB is authorized to deliberate their final decision without the public present.

 The SDAB consists of a minimum o f 4 and a maximum of 6 public members and 1 member of Council.
-Public members are appointed by Council to a term not to exceed 2 years in late October every year.
-For more information about applying visit Apply for a Committee.
+Public members are appointed by Council in late October every year to a term not to exceed 2 years.
+Current members are:

 For more information, contact Planning and Development at 403-678-1515.

 Decisions Eligible for Appeal

 In the case of a decision on a development permit:

 - anyone who has applied for a development permit, and